abrahammurciano/pydantic-gql/README.md

 httpx.post(..., json={"query": str(query), "variables": dict(variables)})
 ```

-### More Complex Queries
+### More Complex Operations

-Sometimes you may need to build more complex queries than the ones we've seen so far.
+Sometimes you may need to build more complex operations than the ones we've seen so far.
 For example, you may need to include multiple top-level fields, or you may need to provide arguments to some deeply nested fields.

+> In the following examples we'll be using queries, but the same principles apply to mutations.

 In these cases, you can build the query manually with the `Query` constructor.
 The constructor takes the query name followed by any number of `GqlField` objects, then optionally `variables` as a keyword argument.